ViswanthKumarKS/Java_Shopping/README.md

 # Java_Shopping
-                     Java-Shopping

 This application has the following sections:
    1.Assests
    2.Controlleer
    3.Models
    4.Util
    5.View
    6.App
-  In Assests we can contain
+  #In Assests we can contain
    -Cerdentials.csv:
       -It can be stored the details of the user like email,password,name.
    -Category.csv